 There are two different meanings of wakaru 分かる.
 It can be used to mean “to understand” or “to become known.”
-For the first meaning, it's clear that wakaru 分かる falls under the same syntactic situation as other stative-transitive predicates.
-There is an object to understanding, but the understanding is out of the volition of the person who knows, thus the object is marked with ga が.
-However, for the meaning “to become known,” ga が functions more as a subject marker than object marker.
+For the first meaning, wakaru 分かる acts no differently than other stative-transitive predicates.
+There is an object to the understanding, but the understanding is out of the volition of the person who knows, thus the object is marked with ga が.
+However, for the meaning “to become known,” ga が functions more as a subject marker than an object marker.

 Nihongo ga wakarimasu ka?

 I don’t understand Korean.